 ‘La Force de Melodie ft.
 LouLou Ghelichkhai’ reintroduces the duo’s favourite Brazilian inspired Bossa nova sound before ‘Waiting Too Long ft.
 Notch’ ends of the album with a familiar and more traditional-sounding version of very enjoyable and soothing reggae.

 The album definitely features less opinions and political leaning than a lot of the other albums, which is surprising in this uneasy and unsettling day of age.
-Overall, Treasures from the Temple is an incredibly versatile and diverse album and there’s not a flaw I can consider in either the songs individually, or the make up of the album based on the wide-ranging variety of songs.
+Overall, Treasures from the Temple is an incredibly versatile and diverse album and there’s not a flaw I can consider in either the songs individually, or the album’s variety.

-I would highly recommend anyone to listen this at home for a relaxing journey of worldly music from a very talented and dynamic duo that you’ll be repeat listening to again and again.
+I would highly recommend anyone listens this at home for a relaxing journey of worldly music from a very talented and dynamic duo that you’ll be repeatedly listening to again and again.